Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Write JSON

-Use to write the content of a JSON file.
+Writes the given content in the given JSON file.

 **See also:**